tilleul/apple2/applesoft/nfs/calculations/02_addition_is_faster_than_subtraction.md

 Line 20 takes 2307 cycles, which is marginally faster (20 cycles) than subtracting a positive number.
 Is it always like that ?

-## 🍎Avoiding subtraction: is it worth it ?
+## 🍎 Avoiding subtraction: is it worth it ?

 Here's a real life example where you might be tempted to add a negative number instead of subtracting a positive number to obtain the same result.